are here: Home

 and Genetic Engineering, Centre for Excellence in Molecular

-play a vital role in research and developments of GM
+can play a vital role in research and developments of GM

 The minister called on National Bio-Safety Centre of Pak-EPA

-with the ministry of Food, Agriculture and Livestock to build their
+with the ministry of Food, Agriculture and Livestock to

-implement and execute the Pakistan Bio-safety Rules and National
+the Pakistan Bio-safety Rules and National Bio-safety Guidelines.

 The secretary informed more than 35 research and academic

-which was very encouraging sign.
+biotechnology, which was very encouraging sign.
 These institutes,

-he said, needed to be encouraged for research and development in GMO
+he said, needed to be encouraged for research and development

-world community was conscious of the risks of
+He said the world community was conscious of the risks of

 He said the United Nations had introduced Cartagena Protocol